BAFBRB Brian Abbott Fish Barrier Removal Board

 Details

 The Legislature established the Brian Abbott Fish Barrier Removal Board grant program in 2014 to identify and remove impediments to salmon and steelhead migration.
-More information about the board and meetings may be found on the Washington Department of Fish and Wildlife's Web page.
+The grant program is administered jointly by the Washington Department of Fish and Wildlife (WDFW).
+More information about the board and meetings may be found on the Washington Department of Fish and Wildlife's web page.

 Grant Application Schedule